United Way of NNY announces Dawn Cole as next president and CEO

-WATERTOWN — The search for a new president and CEO for the United Way of Northern New York has ended with the announcement Thursday that Dawn M. Cole has been named to the position effective June 27.
+WATERTOWN — The United Way of Northern New York announced Thursday that Dawn M. Cole has been named president and CEO effective June 27.

 The agency has been looking for a new leader since the position was vacated by James “Jamie” L. Cox in March.

-The United Way made the announcement this morning that Ms. Cole, an experienced business leader who has been working in the human services field for over a decade, would bring her experience to the organization.
+The United Way said that Ms. Cole, an experienced business leader who has been working in the human services field for over a decade, will bring her experience to the organization.

 “Leading Urban Mission has been a true privilege, one that has prepared me to better understand the needs in the community and the important role of the United Way in addressing those needs,” Ms. Cole said in a statement.
 “I am excited about this opportunity to work with United Way stakeholders and partner agencies to continue to provide support to programming that impacts the quality of life for North Country residents.”

-Questions on this new appointment may be directed to Kristen Aucter at kristen@lewiscountychamber.org.
+Questions on the new appointment may be directed to Kristen Aucter at kristen@lewiscountychamber.org.

 (0) comments